SiliconLabs/wifi_combo_applications/SiWx917/wlan_ble/iot-pa-coex-aws_cloud_connectivity_through_wifi_and_ble_gateway_soc/readme.md

 ### **5.1 Setting up the Security Certificates**

 - To authenticate and securely connect with AWS, Wi-Fi device requires a unique x.509 security certificate/device certificate and private key, as well as a CA certificate which is used to verify the AWS server.
 Security credentials need to be converted into a C-array rather than [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) provided by the AWS.
 The certificates should also be loaded on to the SiWx91x module.
 - The SiWx91x SDK provides a conversion script (written in Python 3) to make the conversion straightforward.
-The script is provided in the SDK 'resources' directory and is called `certificate_to_array.py`.
+The script is present at: `wiseconnect/resources/scripts/certificate_to_array.py`
 - The certificates downloaded as mentioned in [AWS IoT Setup](#create-an-aws-thing) section must be converted to C arrays which can be done as followa:
   - Open a system command prompt and use the script as indicated in the following examples.